Daily mindfulness of breathing will develop your skill in paying attention to your present experience.

 Your third mindfulness training is to develop continuous mindfulness and one-pointed concentration, to settle the mental hindrances and to develop clarity of awareness.
 You do this by intentionally paying closer attention to each breath by experiencing its beginning, middle and end.
 Rubbing awareness along the length of each breath.

-To begin this closer observation intentionally bring your awareness to moment each in-breath begins.
+To begin this closer observation intentionally bring your awareness to the moment each in-breath begins.
 As you do this the middle and end of the in-breath will become clearer to you.
 You then bring awareness to the moment each out-breath begins.
 As you do this the middle and end of the out-breath will become clearer to you.
 You now keep the beginning, middle and end of each breath in mind, experiencing its length.

 Your fourth mindfulness training is to develop the MIDL skill of opening to whatever you are experiencing now.
 Opening to experience means allowing yourself to 'feel' your relationship towards your current experience.
 This may be dislike, frustration, sadness, joy or contentment.
 Regardless what you are experiencing this is the time, protected by mindfulness and concentration, to allow yourself to deeply feel it.